the Commonwealth Parliamentary Handbook.]

-Educated at St Heliers School, Orange, and Sydney University (B.A.); she died in Canberra, 22 Dec 1976; she married at St Chad's, Cremorne, 17 Jan 1941, Paul Hardy CUTTS, Schoolmaster (2nd A.I.F., 8th Division, 10th and 13th Australian General Hospitals in Malaya and Singapore - P.O.W. in Changi, and "F" Force on the Burma Thailand Railway); they lived in Blayney, Orange, Hornsby, Laurieton and Canberra; he died at Leeton, 13 Mar 1987, aged 78; they are survived by three daughters and grandchildren.
+Educated at St Heliers School, Orange, Abbotsleigh, in Sydney's Eastern Suburbs, and Sydney University (B.A.); she died in Canberra, 22 December 1976; she was married at St Chad's, Cremorne, 17 January 1941, to Paul Hardy CUTTS, Schoolmaster (2nd A.I.F., 8th Division, 10th and 13th Australian General Hospitals in Malaya and Singapore - P.O.W. in Changi, and "F" Force on the Burma Thailand Railway); they lived in Blayney, Orange, Hornsby, Laurieton and Canberra; he died at Leeton, 13 March 1987, aged 78; they are survived by three daughters and grandchildren.

 4. Francis Paton (Frank) PIGOTT, born at Blayney, 14 May 1917.